chaostoolkit/chaostoolkit-documentation/sources/index.md

 we support, which ranges from platforms to cloud providers while giving you tools to observe your system as you run your experiments.

-Finally, if you cant to [contribute](reference/contributing), you are more than welcome.
+Finally, if you came to [contribute](reference/contributing), you are more than welcome.
 Start with [joining the community][slack] and read our references like the Open API which specifies the Chaos Toolkit experiment format.